Skip to main content

 Academic

-A sophisticated clinical understanding of endocrinology requires moving beyond linear, cause-and-effect models and adopting a perspective.
+A sophisticated clinical understanding of endocrinology requires moving beyond linear, cause-and-effect models and adopting a systems biology perspective.
 From this viewpoint, the endocrine system is a complex, adaptive network, or “interactome,” composed of nodes (hormones, receptors, enzymes) and edges (the signaling pathways that connect them).

 Hormonal imbalances are manifestations of dysregulation within this network, where feedback loops are disrupted and crosstalk between different biological axes becomes dysfunctional.
 The application of peptide combinations represents a form of network medicine, a therapeutic strategy designed to apply precise inputs at multiple nodes to restore homeostatic equilibrium to the entire system.